juju/docs/src/en/users-models.md

 juju grant everyone@external addmodel
 ```

+Sharing controller information must be done directly between the controller
+owner and the external user, such as via email, and manually adding the
+controller information to the local `$HOME/.local/share/juju/controllers.yaml`.

 The external user will log in from their machine with `juju login`.
 They will
 be directed to the URL for the external identity provider so that they may
 log in there and then will be granted access to the controller.